Characterizing Logarithmic Bregman Functions: Introduction

 A Bregman divergence is generated by a suitable convex function $B(\cdot)$.
 For the density power divergence

 is the relevant convex function and $\alpha$ is a non-negative tuning parameter.
 The LDPD is obtained by piecewise application of the logarithmic transformation on different segments of the divergences from the DPD family.
-However the origin of the LDPD in the spirit of the weighted method of moments can also be considered as a follow-up of the work of Windham (1995); see Jones et al. (2001) and Basu et al. (2011) for a description of this development.
+However the origin of the LDPD in the spirit of the weighted method of moments can also be considered as a follow-up of the work of \cite{W01}; see \cite{J02},~\cite{B02} for a description of this development.
+A recent work in~\cite{R01} has characterized the class of all possible functions which can be applied piecewise on different segments of the divergences from the DPD family to generate another valid divergence, logarithmic function being one particular member of this class.
+Although the natural question of whether any other member of this class generates a divergence with nice inferential properties remains unexplored.

 In this note we will explore which other members of the class of Bregman divergences (or, equivalently what other convex functions), produce legitimate and useful divergence measures by log transforms in the spirit of the DPD-LDPD connection.
 In light of the fact that the DPD and the LDPD both have various meaningful scientific uses, such a characterization could be of great value for both theoretical and applied research.